Six Long Island communities where home prices rose more than 15%

 But it wasn't just those areas.
 Fast-rising prices prevailed across the Island in the first half of the year.

-Among communities where there were at least 50 sales in the January-to-June period, 73 of 76 had a higher median price during the first half of the year compared with the same time frame a year ago.
+Among communities where there were at least 50 sales in the January to June period, 73 of 76 had a higher median price during the first half of the year compared with the same time frame a year ago.
 Most of those areas had at least a 10% year-over-year increase in the median price of a home.

-Listings started to increase slightly in August compared with last year in Suffolk County but ticked a bit lower in Nassau County compared with a year ago, according to OneKey MLS.
+Listings started to increase slightly in August compared with last year in Suffolk but ticked a bit lower in Nassau compared with a year ago, according to OneKey MLS.
 Still, the number of homes for sale was less than half what it was in August 2019 before the pandemic started.

 "If you have a market already with a shortage of inventory, not a ton of building and demand for those properties, that’s a recipe for further price appreciation," she said.

 First American recently released a report showing an improving picture for affordability nationwide because of declines in the 30-year fixed mortgage rate.
-The average rate fell from nearly 7% in July to 6.12% as of the week ending Oct.
-3, according to mortgage giant Freddie Mac.
+The average rate fell from nearly 7% in July to 6.32% as of the week ending Oct.
+10, according to mortgage giant Freddie Mac.

 If mortgage rates fall further, it will benefit Long Island homebuyers, knocking hundreds of dollars off their monthly mortgage payments.
-But it may not be enough to help buyers
+But it may not be enough to help buyers.

 "If there’s more buyers that come off the sidelines and not enough sellers and homes to meet that demand, it could actually result in a reacceleration in prices, and, all else equal, hurt affordability," Kushi said.